Dún Laoghaire: 19th century

-Railways

 Ireland's first railway, covering the five and a half miles from Dublin (Westland Row station) to Kingstown was opened on 17 December 1834.
 Costing £200,000, it terminated at the old harbour of Dunleary, which adjoins today's West Pier.
-Soon afterwards, the railway was extended to Victoria wharf (later St. Michael's Wharf) of the new Dun Laoghaire harbour.
+Soon afterwards, the railway was extended to Victoria wharf (later St. Michael's Wharf) of the new Dún Laoghaire harbour.
 Originally fares were sixpence (third class), eight pence (second class) and a shilling (first class).
 The journey took 15 minutes in 1837.
 The railway established Kingstown as a preferred suburb of Dublin and led to the construction of residential terraces.
 Gresham Terrace (now demolished) consisted of eight houses which formed one side of Victoria Square, so named at the request of Princess Victoria.
-Much of Victoria Square has been built over by the Pavilion Theatre and apartments.

-By 1844 the Atmospheric Train (designed by Robert Mallet) connected Kingstown to Dalkey, leading to further development.
+By 1844 the Atmospheric Train connected Kingstown to Dalkey, leading to further development.
 The original station building was replaced in 1854 by a granite pavilion built in the neo-classical style by architect John Skipton Mulvany.
 The building, which has high ceilings and arched windows, has been in use as a restaurant since 2007.
 The Atmospheric Railway ceased operation in 1854 but was replaced by an extension of the mainline railway, which was ultimately extended to the ferry port of Rosslare.
 The opening of the railway from Dublin saw Kingstown become a Victorian era seaside resort.
 Capitalising on this, a small establishment named Hayes Hotel was purchased by railway engineer William Dargan and on the same site enlarged and incorporated into the new Royal Marine Hotel in 1863.

-1890 to 1916

-In 1890, the Kingstown Town Commissioners established the People's Park on the site of a depleted Board of Works quarry.
-By 1900, the centre of the town was congested and steps were taken to widen the street.
-These steps included the demolition of shop frontages on George's Street from Patrick Street to Mulgrave Street, and their replacement by new frontages stepped back about 5 yards (4.5m).
-Shops on the corner of Marine Road and George's Street were also demolished.
+In 1880, the Kingstown Town Commissioners established Kingstown Town Hall (now County Hall) on the sea front and, in 1890, they established the People's Park on the site of a depleted Board of Works quarry.

+20th century and today

 The British 59th (2nd North Midland) Division disembarked at Kingstown in April 1916 and marched up the road to Dublin, to participate in the response to the Easter Rising.
-Adjacent to the Carlisle Pier and overlooked by the National Maritime Museum of Ireland, there is an anchor, recovered from the wreck of the mailboat RMS Leinster which was torpedoed over the Kish Bank in 1918, with the loss of over 500 lives.
+Adjacent to the Carlisle Pier and overlooked by the National Maritime Museum of Ireland, there is an anchor, recovered from the wreck of the mailboat RMS Leinster which was torpedoed by the Imperial German Navy over the Kish Bank in 1918, with the loss of over 500 lives.